LeonManolo/DocGPT/readme.md

 ![DocGPT Logo](https://plugins.jetbrains.com/files/21934/screenshot_9da436fb-83a4-4dc3-b74b-b97398f25ecc)

-DocGPT is an IntelliJ plugin that harnesses the power of the OpenAI Chat Completions API to generate documentation for your code.
+DocGPT is an IntelliJ plugin that harnesses the power of the LLMs to generate documentation for your code.
 Currently, it supports Java, Kotlin, and Dart.

 ## Features

 - Automatically generate documentation comments for functions.
 - Supports Java, Kotlin, and Dart languages.
 - Easy integration with IntelliJ IDEA.
+- Switch between Google Gemini and OpenAI for generating documentation.

 ## Installation